alhutchinson/Ticket-Lifecycle-Examples/README.md

 </p>
 <p>
-Pretending to be a lead help desk manager, upgrading ticket status to critical and assigning to help desk agent to resolve.
+Upgraded ticket status to critical and assigned to help desk agent to resolve.
 </p>
 <br />